roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/configure-your-gateway.md

   caption="ChirpStack Gateways Creation"
 />

-3. In the next window, input the **Gateway Name**, **EUI and Description**.
+3. In the next window input the **Gateway Name, EUI and Description**.
 Select a network server and Service Profile from the drop-down menu (remember those are pre-configured with the RAKwireless image).
-Finally click the “**Create Gateway**” button.
+Finally click the “Create Gateway” button.

 <rk-img
   src="/assets/images/deployment-guide/amazon-web-service/chirpstack-gateway-param.jpg"